open-sdg/open-sdg/docs/upgrading-1-0-0.md

 1. Add a configuration file called `config_data.yml`.
 Start with [this file](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml) and edit as needed.
 You should read through the whole file, but in particular:
     1. Adjust the `languages` list (as described [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L10))
-    2. If your site repository was pointing at custom translations repositories, adjust the defaults for `translations` (as described [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L35)). *Note that these should point directly to Git repositories (usually ending in .git) and NOT to .json files.*
+    2. If your site repository was pointing at custom translations repositories, adjust the defaults for `translations` (as described [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L35)).
+        * Note that these should point directly to Git repositories (usually ending in .git) and NOT to .json files.
+        * Note that if you are using the standard `open-sdg/sdg-translations` translations, that you should use version 1.0.0, as demonstrated here (link TBD).
     3. If your site uses the Open SDG mapping functionality, uncomment and adjust the `map_layers` (as described [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/config_data.yml#L53))
 2. Replace the contents of the scripts you use to check and build data.
 They are likely called `check_data.py` and `build_data.py`, in your `scripts` folder.
 Unless you need special customisations, you can use the exact versions from the data starter, [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/scripts/check_data.py) and [here](https://github.com/open-sdg/open-sdg-data-starter/blob/develop/scripts/build_data.py).